3ncy/ARRS-s5/Users/observer_unit_20.md

 [16.12.20** 18:36 UTC] Services protected, protection protocol one OGY4HGQ , protection protocol two KRMV3
 [16.12.20** 18:37 UTC] Error!
 Missing data!
 Erorr code: VOZLOKRJ.
 Data stream: Q====
 ```

+> The datastream connected together results in `aHR0cHM6Ly9jbGNrLnJ1L1ZtcjNn`, which can be decoded from Base64 to `https://clck.ru/Vmr3g`
+> This link redirects to `https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstley`, which is `Rick Astley - Never Gonna Give You Up (Official Music Video)` - the Rickroll

+> All the weird codes written in capitals connect to `GJ3TQY22M53XAOKWJRSVQRCWHFYHGSTPLE4GS5LZJRBHU5DKGJYXIRSVJZFG4UTIIUYW6RSTPBCHER2YIRCTC4TZMFBFAUTJIFEGWNSOGY4HGQKRMV3VOZLOKRJQ====`
+> , which can be decoded first with Base32 and then 5 times with Base58 to `observer_unit_12`